MileHacker Logo

 • Gateway City:

 For many international travelers, Casablanca serves as the entry point into Morocco via Mohammed V International Airport (CMN).
-It features a compelling first or last stop, offering a taste of urban Moroccan life before or after exploring other regions.
+It features a compelling first or last stop, offering a taste of urban Moroccan life before or after investigating other regions.

 A Visit to Modern Morocco